noctuelles/42-fdf/README.md

 basic trigonometry, primitives is very usefull.

 Check out the [Bresenham algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) wikipedia page.
 The explanation rocks.
 My bresenham is directly inspired by their implementation.

+If you're eager to learn more maths with some very serious stuff, you can check out this [site](http://www.sciences.ch/htmlfr/rechercher/recherchemecanique.php) (**french!**).
+Old but gold.

+If you're not french or find the website shitty (it his in some way), you can download their [book](https://archive.org/details/OperaMagistris) for free (5,834 pages, be ready..).
 ## Compiling & running
 	make fdf && ./fdf <your_maps>
 It will compile my [libft](https://github.com/noctuelles/42-libft) and the [MiniLibX](https://github.com/42Paris/minilibx-linux).